Home

 If you don't want to buy your own bike or are staying in Copenhagen for only a short period of time we highly recommend you use the well-spread dockless bike sharing network/app called Donkey Republic.
 The bikes have a quickly recognizable orange color.

-You should get a so-called Rejsekort when using the public transportation system here.
-Rejsekort is an electronic ticketing system for travelling by bus, train and metro.
-You can purchase it online here.
+You should get a so-called Rejsekort app when using the public transportation system here.
+Rejsekort was a physical card in the past which was turned into a digital ticketing system for travelling by bus, train and metro.
+You can learn more about it here.

 The mobile market in Denmark is very competitive, which not only pushes the prices down but also provides many different types of mobile subscription packages.
 So finally, something that is cheap in Denmark (Yay!).